 Why do I need an estate plan?

-Congratulations, you have an estate!
-Your estate is all your stuff.
-And you need to make a plan for who will take care of it if you ever can’t and where it should all go after you do.
+You have an estate!
+It sounds fancy but it really just means all your stuff, no matter how much or how little that is.
+We happily serve, with equal respect, clients with relatively small to very high net worth estates.
+You need to make a plan for who will take care of all your stuff if you ever can’t and what should happen with all your stuff after you die.
 A good estate plan that every adult needs will go well beyond those basics (Will, Power of Attorney, Health Care Proxy) though.

 If you don’t have an estate plan, the state has a one-size-fits-all plan for you, your family, and your assets.
 First, your loved ones will have to gather all your financial details to submit to the Family and Probate Court.
 Then a Judge will decide who should be in charge of your assets, who should be legal guardian of your children if they are minors, and who should get all of your assets when.

 Your loved ones can try to do this all themselves, but it is a lot of very detailed and time-consuming work, especially when people are busy trying to grieve a loss.
 They can hire a lawyer to help them, but the costs are often greater than if you had had a comprehensive, detailed, organized estate plan in place.

 Those with larger estates can better afford to spend money on estate administration fees as the remaining assets will still be sufficient to provide comfort and/or a solid foundation for their loved ones.
 Those with smaller estates have more to lose by not having their affairs in order to protect and provide for their loved ones.